 The beginning of your essay must attract the reader’s attention and make them want to keep reading your essay.
-The Ad Com have to review thousands of essays, and they don’t have more than a couple of minutes for each essay, so you want to make the first few sentences interesting to engage them into your story.
+The Ad Com have to review thousands of essays, and they don’t have more than a couple of minutes for each essay, so you want to make the first few sentences interesting to engage them in your story.
 First impressions are always said to be the lasting ones.
-Right ?
+Right?
 You may make your beginning compelling in a variety of ways: a thought, a question, a dialogue or a brief anecdote.

 Let’s take a look at the following two examples: